albirrkarim/react-speech-highlight-demo/README.md

 ![Overview How React Speech Highlight Works](./img/overview.png)

-So, I decide to making this npm package that combines various methods above to achives all the good things and throw the bad things.
+So, I decide to making this npm package that combines various methods above to achieve all the good things and throw the bad things.
 All logic is done in client side, look at the overview above.
 No need to use advanced backend hosting.

 My package combines [Built in Web SpeechSynthesis](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis) and Audio File (optional) to run.

-When using prefer/fallback to audio file you can achive high quality sound and remove all compactbility problem from [Built in Web SpeechSynthesis](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis).
+When using prefer/fallback to audio file you can achieve high quality sound and remove all compatibility problem from [Built in Web SpeechSynthesis](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis).

 How you can automatically get the audio file of some text ? you can use [ElevenLabs](https://try.elevenlabs.io/speech-highlight),[Murf AI](https://get.murf.ai/0big1kdars4f),[Open AI](https://platform.openai.com/docs/guides/text-to-speech), [Amazon Polly](https://aws.amazon.com/id/polly/), and [Google Cloud](https://cloud.google.com/text-to-speech) or any other TTS API as long as they can produce audio file (mp3, mp4, wav, etc...) for the detail see the [AUDIO_FILE.md](AUDIO_FILE.md).
 In the [demo website](https://react-speech-highlight.vercel.app/) i provide you example using ElevenLabs and even you can try your own audio file on that demo web.